paulshorey/NYCDA/notes/javascript_loops.md

     	console.log( foods[key] + " is a " + key );
     }

 Remember, the "key" variable above can be named anything you want to call it.
 But, it always represents the identifier of each "key:value" pair, or more simply, the "list item".
 If "apple" is the value, then "fruit" is the key.
-So, the very first time the loop is run, the "key" value will be "fruit".
+So, the very first time the loop is run, the "key" will be "fruit".

 #### while() {}